lab

 Read → -

-Consultancy as code: not a consulting report, but a decision recipe
+Consultancy as code: not a consulting report, but a decision prescription

-A classic consulting report offers a neutral analysis and leaves the reader alone with 'what to do.'
-This Lab does something different: each piece is not an analysis but an executable decision recipe.
-Not an idea, but a framework.
+Consultancy as code means designing the consulting deliverable as an executable decision prescription rather than a static report.
+A traditional consulting report offers an impartial analysis and leaves the reader alone with the question, “So what should we do?”
+This Lab does something different: each article is not merely an analysis, but an actionable decision framework.
+Not an idea, but a prescription.

 Read → -